TICKET OWNER BILL OF RIGHTS

 Any ticket for a seat with a limited or obstructed view must be represented as such prior to sale.
 Those seats may be desirable (sell-out, favorable price) but you must not be misled or misinformed of details related to location.

-7. You have the right to have your ticket delivered directly to you, prior to the event.
+7. You have the right to have your ticket delivered directly to you, prior to the event

 You are entitled to receive your purchased tickets from the seller prior to the event, except in causes beyond reasonable control such as a shipping error, natural disaster, Act of God, labor disruption, civil disturbance, or armed conflict.
 If you do not enjoy receipt as promised, you will receive the standard, guaranteed refund.

 If you are denied entry to an event because a purchased ticket is found to have been stolen, counterfeited or reported lost by the original purchaser, you deserve a full refund of the full contracted price.
-If an event is cancelled, or if the ticket is invalidated without proper notification, the ticket broker shall follow the refund policy of the ticket issuer.
-Refund options should include monetary refund, a store credit, or a mutually agreed-upon ticket exchange.
+If an event is canceled, or if the ticket is invalidated without proper notification, the ticket broker shall follow the refund policy of the ticket issuer.
+Refund options should include the monetary refund, a store credit, or a mutually agreed-upon ticket exchange.